Maryamo555/Bluemove_mint/README.md

 # Bluemove_mint
-- Download Pontem.сrx Wallet
-- Add the wallet to the folder with the bot
+- Rename the wallet.zip on Pontem.crx
 - Edit the config.json file with a text editor
 - Run start.bat